open-resources/physics_bank/content/public/007.Momentum and Impulse/Topic Outcome/KE_energy_momentum/KE_energy_momentum.md

           highest point will be zero.
       ans4:
-        value: If I throw an object into the air, the system composed of the object and the earth is a CLOSED system.
+        value: If I throw an object into the air, the system composed of the object and the earth is a closed system.
 ---
 # {{ params.vars.title }}